ABILiLab/DOMINO/README.md

 ## Overview

 DOMINO is built based on a self-supervised multi-view graph contrastive learning framework.
-It is designed to integrate spatial coordinates and gene expression information for robust identification of tissue domains from spatial transcriptomics data.
+It is designed to integrate spatial coordinates and gene expression information for robust identification of tissue domains from spatial transcriptomics (ST) data.
 DOMINO employs graph neural networks (GNNs) as base encoder, constructing a multi-view graph contrastive learning framework using the original graph and the diffusion graph to learn spot representations in the ST data.
 After representation learning, the learned low-dimensional embeddings can then be used to identify spatial domains, which can further be used in different downstream analyses, including cell type composition analysis, differential expression, and inference of cell–cell communication.

 ## Environment Requirements

-To facilitate user access to the DOMINO model, we provide a Python package, domino-spatial.
+To facilitate user access to the DOMINO model, we provide a Python package, `domino-spatial`.
 Before using the package, please configure the required environment by following the steps below

 Environment Requirements